The Schur-Horn theorem for operators with three point spectrum: Finite Rank Operators

 where $n_{0}=|\{i:d_{i}\geq A\}|$. \end{thm}

+\begin{proof} We will first prove the theorem under the assumption that $\{d_{i}\}$ can be arranged in nonincreasing order.
+Setting $M = |I|\in\N\cup\{\infty\}$, we may assume our sequence is given by $\{d_{i}\}_{i=1}^{M}$ in nonincreasing order.

-\begin{proof} To prove that \eqref{fr3pt1} and \eqref{fr3pt2} are necessary, assume $E$ is a self-adjoint operator with diagonal $\{d_{i}\}_{i=1}^{M}$, $\sigma(E)=\{0,A,B\}$, $m_{E}(A)=N$, $m_{E}(B)=K$ and $m_{E}(0)=M-N-K$.
-Since $E$ has finite rank it has well defined trace equal to $NA+KB$; this is \eqref{fr3pt1}.
+To prove that \eqref{fr3pt1} and \eqref{fr3pt2} are necessary, assume $E$ is a positive operator with diagonal $\{d_{i}\}_{i\in I}$, $\sigma(E)=\{0,A,B\}$, $m_{E}(A)=N$ and $m_{E}(B)=K$.
+The operator $E$ has finite rank, hence it is of trace class with trace equal to $NA+KB$; this is \eqref{fr3pt1}.
 The eigenvalues sequence of $E$ written in nonincreasing order is given by